-We are developing our metallurgical processes through a joint venture with K-Technologies, Inc, which is subject to the risks normally associated with the conduct of joint ventures.
+Part of our metallurgical processes are being developed by K-Technologies, Inc. TMRC also has a joint venture with K-Technologies to introduce this technology to other potential rare earth developers.
+This joint venture is subject to the risks normally associated with the conduct of joint ventures.

-Our metallurgical processing efforts are currently focused on CIX/CIC processing through a joint venture with K-Technologies, Inc. and is subject to the risks normally associated with the conduct of joint ventures.
-Such risks include: inability to exert control over strategic decisions made in respect of the development and use of the processes; disagreement with partners on how to develop and operate the processes efficiently; inability of partners to meet their obligations to the joint venture or third parties; and litigation between partners regarding joint venture matters.
+The development of our rare earth metallurgical processing efforts are currently focused on CIX/CIC processing.
+Initial work on this process to date was done on a fee basis by K-Technologies, Inc. Initial testing has been favorable and as a result of this early success a joint venture was formed with K-Technologies for the purpose of introducing this process to other potential rare earth developers.
+TMRC is not vested in this joint venture and vesting will require additional expenditure by TMRC at TMRC's discretion.
+If TMRC elects to vest in this joint venture it would be subject to the risks normally associated with the conduct of joint ventures.
+Such risks include: inability to exert control over strategic decisions made in respect of the development and use of the processes; disagreement with partners on how to develop and operate the processes efficiently; inability of partners to meet their obligations to the joint venture or to third parties, and litigation between partners regarding joint venture matters.
 Any failure of such other companies to meet their obligations to us, the joint venture or to third parties, or any disputes with respect to the parties' respective rights and obligations, could have a material adverse effect on the joint venture or the development and use of the processes, which could have a material adverse effect on our results of operations and financial condition.